Aujeszky’s Disease

 Sows/boars: Fertility problems, including abortions

-Dogs/cats/cattle/small ruminants: Inflammation of the brain and spinal cord with central nervous symptoms, salivation and severe itching.
+Dogs/cats/cattle/small ruminants: Inflammation of the brain and spinal cord with central nervous system symptoms, salivation and severe itching.
 The disease is always fatal in these animals, usually after 1-3 days.

 Information for hunters